 London 2012 Paralympic Games Torch Relay

-The Paralympic Torch, unveiled six months before the Games, is a three sided form, inspired by the multiples of ‘three’ identified across London 2012.
+The Paralympic Torch, unveiled six months before the Games, was a three sided form, inspired by the multiples of ‘three’ identified across London 2012.
 One of these is the Agitos, the symbol of the International Paralympic Committee.
-The three Agitos encircle a central point to emphasize the role the International Paralympic Committee plays in bringing athletes from all parts of the world together to compete.
+The three Agitos encircle a central point to emphasise the role the International Paralympic Committee plays in bringing athletes from all parts of the world together to compete.
 In the same way, the three sides of the Paralympic Torch encircle the Paralympic Flame.

 It is made from an aluminium alloy which was developed for the aerospace and automotive industry, the Paralympic Torch has been given a mirrored finish which means that its colour will adapt to its surroundings.
 It will not only reflect the light from the Flame but also shine brightly on the teams of Torchbearers that carry it and the communities that it travels through on the way from Stoke Mandeville to the Olympic Stadium.
 With part of the 24 hour relay taking place overnight, the reflective nature of the Torch will help it shine brightly and stand out in the darkness.